dahachm/epam.devops-hometask/7/HOMETASK.md

 ### Task 5
   - `stat` command shows when a particular file was accessed.
 Unfortunately, it can't show who it was.
   As a first step, you should study a Shell Variables section of man bash, enable an unlimited history size and time stamping of command execution.
-  As a second step*, provide a script that will get list of files as arguments, it should find a user who have last accessed each file and print a line in the following fashion:

-    `<filename> <user> <time>`

-   and color it red if file was not just accessed but also modified.
-  ___

    Following Shell Variables are configure bash history and time stamping of commands in it:

    ![Example output](/7/screenshots/task5_1.png)